-(1) ESG Factors: Sustainability risks and Principal Adverse Impacts
+(1) ESG Factors: ESG data (indicating both risks and opportunities), including sustainability risks and Principal Adverse Impacts where relevant.

 Russia’s invasion of Ukraine continues to cause humanitarian suffering globally.
 Our thoughts are with those who are directly impacted.
 We also remain fully cognizant of and committed to both our fiduciary obligations to our clients as well as our obligations under international law.

 As such, the investment teams of Pictet are no longer buyers of – or recommending to buy - Russian assets.
 Whilst legacy positions are held, which are considerably reduced in value, capital controls mean it is currently nearly impossible to sell existing investments.
 We want to underline that Pictet does not offer any commercial financing or corporate loans across the board.

 This is an evolving situation which we continue to closely monitor and the repercussions of this tragic war remain fluid.
 We will continue to assess our options carefully in light of international sanctions and our fiduciary obligations to clients.
 With regards to fossil fuels we are committed to actively support the transition to a low carbon economy and achieving net zero GHG emissions by 2050 or earlier, whilst ensuring that our actions do not provide any means to fund this unwarranted and reprehensible aggression.

 The thermal coal mining sector has a limited ability to decarbonise and is at high risk of becoming a stranded asset.
 We therefore categorically exclude companies that generate significant (i.e. >25%) revenue from all actively managed assets.
 However, when it comes to driving positive change, we favour engagement over exclusions.
 Indeed, engagement with issuers is fundamental to our Climate Action Plan, which outlines how Pictet aims to reach net zero, in line with the climate science.